-- 21. The FOI Act shares the same definition of 'personal information' as the Privacy Act 1988 (Cth).
-The Guidelines provide that: - 6.128 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable: - (a) whether the information or opinion is true or not; and - (b) whether the information or opinion is recorded in a material form or not. - 22.
-I found that the document contains personal information of other persons.
-This includes their names, ranks and contact details which would reasonably identify these third parties. - 23.
-In my assessment of whether the disclosure of personal information is unreasonable, I considered the following factors in accordance with section 47F(2): - a. the extent to which the information is well known; - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party. - 24.
-I found that the specific information listed is not well known and not readily available from publicly accessible sources.
-Through third party consultation, the relevant individuals contested the release of their personal information. - 25.
-Accordingly, I am satisfied that the material is conditionally exempt under section 47F of the FOI Act.
+21. The FOI Act shares the same definition of 'personal information' as the Privacy Act 1988 (Cth).
+Furthermore, the Guidelines provide that:

+6.128 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

+- (a) whether the information or opinion is true or not; and - (b) whether the information or opinion is recorded in a material form or not.

+22. I found that the documents contain personal information of third parties.
+This includes names, mobile numbers and email addresses, which would reasonably identify the third parties.

+23. In my assessment of whether the disclosure of this personal information is unreasonable, I considered the following factors in accordance with section 47F(2) of the FOI Act:

+- a. the extent to which the information is well known; - b. whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - c. the availability of the information from publicly accessible sources; and - d. the effect the release of the personal information could reasonably have on the third party.

+24. I found that the specific information listed is not well known and the information is not readily available from publicly accessible sources.
+Through third-party consultation, the individuals contested the release of their personal information and the effect that the release of that relevant information would have.

+25. Accordingly, I am satisfied that the specified personal information in the documents is conditionally exempt under section 47F of the FOI Act.